bssw-tutorial/bssw-tutorial.github.io/2021-06-24-isc/handson-m08-testing.md

 1. Run a test compile and check that everything is working:

-    vi build.sh   # It runs cmake, then make from a build dir.
-                  # change LOCALROOT to
-                  # LOCALROOT=$PWD/inst

-    bash build.sh # test compile
+    make

-This step will only succeed if you have cmake 3.17 and above and a C++ compiler.
+This step will only succeed if you have mpi and a C++ compiler.

 2. Add version control

-Delete the `build` and `inst` directories created in the last step:

-    git init
+Run make clean.
+Then commit your changes to version control with:

     git add .
-    git commit -am "Initial commit."
+    git commit -am "Starting new project."

 ### Planning